digitalservicebund/digitalcheck-data/scripts/README.md

 ## Parse

 The `parse.sh` script can be used to parse all Digitalcheck PDF documents in a given directory and extract its data.
-It uses `bash/convert.sh` to convert the PDF document to text and to PDF/A, the `python/extract-radios-and-checkboxes.py` script to extract radio button and checkbox answers and `node/merge-all-data.js` script to merge the data from different sources.
+It runs the following steps:
+1. Convert the PDF document to text and PDF/A using `bash/convert.sh`
+2. Extract radio button and checkbox answers using It uses `python/extract-radios-and-checkboxes.py`
+3. Merge the data from different sources using `node/merge-all-data.js`

 ### Prerequisites